-The sub-areas of contextual studies during the Assessment Year include the following:
+The sub-areas of contextual studies during the Assessment Year include:

-- The area of Leadership Skills includes exercises in “Introduction to academic writing” as well as “Integrative Project”.
+- The area of Leadership Skills includes courses in “Introduction to academic writing” as well as “Integrative Project”.

-- As part of the Critical Thinking area you can choose from a broad range of courses in history, sociology, philosophy and psychology.
+- As part of the Critical Thinking area you can choose from courses in History, Sociology, Philosophy and Psychology.

-- In the area of Cultural Awareness you can choose from a range of foreign language courses offered at various levels.
+- In the area of Cultural Awareness you can choose from a range of foreign language courses.

 You will be required to complete different types of exams over the course of the academic year.
-Next to the traditional comprehensive written examinations, there are also seminar and course papers, group work and oral examinations that need to be submitted.
+Besides traditional comprehensive written examinations, there are also seminar papers, group works, oral examinations and presentations to be completed.